A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: The mathematical model

+For collagen, we assume that there is no active transport present, because collagen molecules are large, which reduces their diffusivity.
+Since collagen is extracellular, it is, next to diffusion, not subject to further active migration mechanisms.
+Collagen is produced by (myo)fibroblasts \cite{Baum2006}, and enhanced by the secretion by signaling molecules \cite{Ivanoff2005}.
+The proteolytic breakdown of collagen is like for the signaling molecules related to the MMP concentration:

-Here the parameter $k_\rho$ is the collagen secretion rate, $k_\rho^{\text{max}}$ is the maximum factor of secretion rate enhancement because of the presence of the signaling molecule, $a_c^{IV}$ is the signaling molecule concentration that causes the half-maximum enhancement of the secretion rate and $\delta_\rho$ is the degradation rate of collagen.
+Here $k_\rho$ is the collagen secretion rate, $k_\rho^{\text{max}}$ is the maximum factor of secretion rate enhancement because of the presence of the signaling molecules, $a_c^{IV}$ is the concentration of the signaling molecules that cause the half-maximum enhancement of the secretion rate of collagen and $\delta_\rho$ is the degradation rate of collagen.
+A generic MMP affects the reaction kinetics of the signaling molecules and collagen, and is assumed always to be at a local equilibrium concentration.
+Reasoning for this modeling choice has been to avoid even more complexity and additional unknown parameter values.